Creating a Learning Environment

 Our graduates obtain excellent fellowships in the sub-specialty of their choice.
 Some recent graduates and current residents have secured fellowships as follows:

-- Sleep Medicine at the University of Rochester
+- Endovascular at University of Pittsburgh

 - Neuro ICU at University of Texas, Southwestern

-- Clinical Neurophysiology and Vascular Neurology at SUNY Upstate
+- Vascular Neurology at Cleveland Clinic

 Excellent Clinical Training